rodighiero/DH2019/README.md

 # Lexical Network

-This visualization represents an exhercise to design a map of individuals from their documents.
-The visual method is based on the idea that authors can be described using their documents, and the vocabulary that authors share is an efficient way to situate individual in a space.
-Individuals that make use of the same terms are situated nearby, and this is true for all of them.
-The result should be a continuos lexical space composed of individuals in a lexical and continuos backgound of terms.
+This visualization represents a map of individuals starting from their documents.
+It is based on the idea that authors can be described using their documents and that the vocabulary that authors share is an efficient way to draw a space.
+Individuals that make use of the same terms are situated nearby, beyond any social distance.
+The result is a continuo lexical space composed of individuals and terms.

+The project is available at this URL [https://rodighiero.github.io/LexicalNetwork/](https://rodighiero.github.io/LexicalNetwork/)

+## To run the visualization on your local host

-The repositories is build with JavaScript and Node.
-To contiribute tot he repository you have to install the Node libraries typing:
+Clone the repository, which is built with JavaScript and Node.
+Then install the needed libraries by typing: `npm install`

-`npm install`
+The project can be tested on the local host by using `npm run start` and opening this [URL](http://localhost:8080) in your browser.
+The project can also be built typing `npm run build`

 Currently the project hosts two datasets, one of MIT thesis presenting the cartography of advisors, and one associated to the Digital Humanities Conference 2019.
-Both of them can be imported from the _data folder_ typing:
+Both of them can be imported from the _data_ folder typing:
 `node import-DH2019` or `node import-MIT`

-The import is strored into the same folder in a file called docs-XXX.json that contains the normalized documents, each of them being composed in this way:
+The import sores in the same folder a file called _docs.json_ that contains the documents in this way:

 ```
   {
     "id":
     "title":
-    "text":
+    “body”:
-    "advisors": []]
+    “authors”: []]
   }
 ```
-P.S.
-"Advisors has to be renamed with a more generic authors"

-The docs-XXX.json is then loaded and parsed in the _analysis.js_, collecting texts by author and running text analysis to create different metrics.
+The _docs.json_ is then loaded and parsed using _analysis.js_, that collects texts by author and runs text analysis to compute the lexical distance.
 To run the analysis type:
 `node analysis`

-The analysis produced the _advisors.json_ (to be renamed _authors.json_), which is an array of obejcts composed in this form:
+The analysis produced the _authors.json_, which is an array of objects composed in this form:
 ```
 {
     "id":
     "docs":
-    "text":
-    "tokens": []
-    "keywords": []
+    [
-    "terms": {
+    "tokens": {
-        "term": value,
+        “token”: value,
     }
 },
 ```

-The project can be tested on localhost by using `npm run start` and opening this [URL](http://localhost:8080) in your browser.
-Inversely the project can be built typing `npm run build`
+Furthermore the analysis creates also the network used for rendering, which is composed of _nodes.js_ and _links.js_